Vampeyer/protonvpnbreakfix/README.md

 - This is a tricky bug , as it occurs sometimes and does not occur other  times.

 When having proton vpn installed on my local , it works fine except for a little bit of caching issues, which cause a 404 page for certain sites.
+( Usually after a local development , or one that uses subdirectory folders. - ?  -   )
 - Sometimes , when I have caching issues , it is on the browser side , and I have to go and delete files locally to get them to cache properly.
 I checked all of that , and even tried multiple browsers , so this time I thought then , the issue was  in my network layer somewhere , possibly DNS caching.